-The course work will consist of eight lab reports and seven homework assignments.
+The course work will consist of seven lab reports and seven homework assignments.
 The will be no midterms, finals, or quizzes.
 The homework will count as much as two labs.
-The last lab consists of circuit simulations and the lab report is counted as one homework.
-Therefore the final grade consists of "nine" labs with the eighth lab reports and seven homeworks count as two labs.
 A lab report or homework submitted past its due date will have its grade deducted by 5% per day past due.
 This might not sound very much but if an assignment is submitted one week late, 35% of the points is lost!
 There is not much point in submitting an assignment two weeks late.